social-web/activity_streams/README.md

 ## Resolve IRIs

-ActivityStreams will resolve IRIs by turning its internet connection on.
+ActivityStreams will resolve IRIs when its internet connection is turned on.

 ```ruby
 ActivityStreams.internet.off? # => true